Devgoyal2808/NN-MNIST/README.md

 Front Propagation: We need to write our own function every time as per the model we use.

-Stochastic:Dividing into 100 Batches increased our accuracy from 86% to 98% in particular cases.
+Stochastic:Dividing into 100 Batches increased our accuracy from 86% to 98% in particular case.